AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 # 🏦 Vaults

 This module's main mechanism is its vault system.
 Users can deposit collateral in `VaultManager` contracts, and borrow a certain amount of agTokens from this vault as a debt that will have to be repaid later.
 By doing so, they can keep their exposure to the tokens deposited as collateral, while being able to use or spend the borrowed funds.
-They can also use this mechanism to increase their exposure to the collateral they own, on-chain and in one transaction.
+They can also use this mechanism to increase their exposure to the collateral they own, onchain and in one transaction.

 ## 🔎 TL;DR